 Hello, hello!
-I hope your weekend is off to a great start.
-Most of us here in the U.S. have a long weekend ahead because Memorial Day is on Monday.
-I wanted to create something with nostalgic flavors and patriotic colors to celebrate the day, and I found inspiration in an ice pop!
+I wanted to create something with nostalgic flavors and bright colors to celebrate the patriotic holidays, and I found inspiration in an ice pop!

 Rocket Pops are frozen treats with triple layers of colors and flavors: red is cherry, white is lime, and blue is blue raspberry.
 It was fun transforming those elements into cake, and it’s not difficult at all!